Starting a Business on the Internet

 Other Website Requirements

-SEO stands for Search Engine Optimisation and summarises the methods required to get your site ranked on the free listings in the major search engines such as Google, Yahoo and MSN (or live.com).
+SEO stands for Search Engine Optimisation.
+SEO summarises the methods required to get your site ranked on the free listings in the major search engines such as Google, Yahoo and Bing.
 There are many falsehoods about SEO because nobody knows how the search engines rank websites but some simple tips should get you higher.

 Start off with keyword research (i.e., the phrases that people type in to search for stuff).
 The page you're writing about for that word should have it in the TITLE meta tag of the page as well as the heading for the page.
 Then try to write naturally about that phrase, what it is about and other pertinent facts about it.